strimzi/strimzi.github.io/_posts/2018-08-24-running-strimzi-on-aks.md

 # Deploying Strimzi and an Apache Kafka cluster

-Now that we have a Kubernetes cluster up and running in the cloud, we can deploy Strimzi in order to deploy an Apache Kafka cluster through the Cluster Operator.
+Now that you have a Kubernetes cluster up and running in the cloud, you can deploy Strimzi in order to deploy an Apache Kafka cluster using the Cluster Operator.
 First of all you have to download the latest Strimzi release from [here](https://github.com/strimzi/strimzi-kafka-operator/releases).
 The first step is to modify the installation files according to the namespace the Cluster Operator is going to be installed in.